- What is Edge Printing with directprint.io?

 What are Edge Accounts?

-Edge Accounts act as secure storage and transfer bucket for Edge Prints.
+Edge Accounts act as secure storage and transfer buckets for Edge Prints.

 Edge Accounts are bound to regions.
 We currently support the option of the following regions;